soufianeharzi/java-spring-tutorials/03-spring-consuming-rest/docs/adr/ADR-0003-use-restclient.md

 ## Context

 The original Spring guide "Consuming a RESTful Web Service" uses `RestTemplate` to call the quote service.
-However, Spring Boot 3.2+ introduces `RestClient` as the modern alternative for synchronous HTTP calls.
+However, `RestClient` was introduced in Spring Boot 3.2 as the modern alternative for synchronous HTTP calls and is fully supported in Spring Boot 4.0.0 (which this project uses).

 We need to decide which HTTP client to use for this tutorial.